leobauza/react-ssr/README.md

 }
 ```

-The most importants things to note are that `renderToString` converts the component to an HTML string, we are only outputting html, and `<script src="./assets/app.bundle.js"></script>` is a webpack bundle of the compiled `client` code.
+The most importants things to note are that `renderToString` converts the component to an HTML string, we are only outputting html, and `<script src="./assets/app.bundle.js"></script>` is a webpack bundle of the compiled `client.js` code.

 ## The Client

-On a standard client side app (CSA) the `render` method provided by the `react-dom` package is probably being used to render a React element into the specified containe in the DOM.
+On a standard client-side app (CSA) the `render` method provided by the `react-dom` package is probably being used to render a React element into the specified containe in the DOM.
 It would look something like this:

 ```js
 import React from 'react'